humblehumans/grunt-underscore/README.md

 Theme Name: Humble Humans - Uncompiled
 ```

-This repo does not version control Wordpress or Underscore thanks to the wisdom of [Sarah Gooding](http://wptavern.com/git-and-wordpress-3-tips-to-do-it-better).
+This repo does not version control Wordpress or Underscores thanks to the wisdom of [Sarah Gooding](http://wptavern.com/git-and-wordpress-3-tips-to-do-it-better).

+Continually and originally inspired by [Craig Phares](https://github.com/craigphares) of [Six Overground](https://github.com/sixoverground)